owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

    .. note::

-      To save time, hard-code or generate a random result, instead of using a real persistent database.
+      To keep the scope of this workshop limited we will not use a real database.
+Instead, hard-code or generate a random result, making it a "fake" query.
 The function should still return ``IO``, e.g:

       .. code:: haskell

                 getBudget :: ProjectId -> IO Budget

+      If you want to use a real database, consider that a follow-up exercise.

 :Get Transactions by Project ID: